ahmadthakur/Puppet/README.md

 A Discord bot built using [Discord.js](https://discord.js.org/#/)

 **Note:** This bot is still a work in progress and new features are being added on a regular basis.
 As a result, things may break from time to time.
-We apologize for any inconvenience this may cause.
+I apologize for any inconvenience this may cause.
 If you would like to contribute to the development of the bot, feel free to make a pull request.

-## Features
+## Features :sparkles:

 -   Music: Play songs from YouTube, Spotify, and SoundCloud by using the `/play` command.
 -   GIFs: Use GIFs to interact with other users such as `/hug`, `/slap`, `/punch` etc.
 -   Information: Get information on various stuff such as `/weather`, `/anime`, `/manga`, etc.
 -   Truth or Dare: Play a game of truth or dare by using `/truth` or `/dare`.

-## Slash Commands
+## Slash Commands :keyboard:

 This bot uses slash commands to perform its various functions.
 You can see all the available commands in the source code.
 Here are some of the commands.